scala/scala3/docs/blog/_posts/2019-03-05-13th-dotty-milestone-release.md

 implied for Eql[Int, String] = Eql.derived
 ```

-You can read how we based multiversal equality on typeclass derivation through
+**You can read more about** how we based multiversal equality on typeclass derivation through
 the relevant PR [#5843](https://github.com/lampepfl/dotty/pull/5843).

 _Implicit conversions_ are now defined by implied instances of the